Introduction On Racism Epigraphs A History of the Pulps A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 He opposes...all the usurers and the men of rotten affairs, makes away with their goods, and with grace in his actions, he protects himself with the persecuted innocents and helps with his actions the honest man ruined by swindlers.
 A gentleman from his head to his feet, it is true that he twists the truth to Justice and the Law, but he always acts according to his code and believes in immanent Justice.

-He fights Femmes Fatale (the Lady in Black), murderous Egyptian sun god cultists, an air pirate, a Mad Scientist who creates a potion of eternal youth, angry Saivite Stranglers (after Lord Lister steals the “sacred treasure of Siva” [sic]), the Elixir of Youth, and so on.
+He steals money, gems, and jewelry around the world.
+He fights Femmes Fatale (the Lady in Black), murderous Egyptian sun god cultists, an air pirate, a Mad Scientist who creates a potion of eternal youth, angry Saivite Stranglers (after Lord Lister steals the “sacred treasure of Siva” [sic]), and finds the Elixir of Youth.
+He goes up against "the Silver Apostle," the apaches of Paris, "the Red Master," "the Diamond King," a ghost (or is it?), and a "mysterious flying machine."

 The Lord Lister stories were also popular in Malaysia, though not under that name.
 The first Malay detective novel, Muhammad bin Muhammad Said's Cheritera Kechurian Lima Million Ringgit (published in 1922 but written some time between 1908 and 1914), stars "John C. Sinclair" as a heroic, famous English thief who, while attempting to fleece a dissolute American playboy of his millions (they intend to use the money to build housing for the poor of New York City), runs into both "Mr. Baxter," the Chief of Police in London, and Nick Carter (I).
 Sinclair eludes Baxter and Carter in Cheritera; in later stories Sinclair appears as a more heroic and less criminal adventurer.
 Lord Lister also duels at length with Nick Carter in the Italian pulp Lord Lister Contro Nick Carter #1-36 (1933-1934).
 John C. Sinclair also appeared in a Malay heroic poem, 28 pages long, entitled “Shaer Cheritera Bijaksana,” in which John Sinclair, in his guise as an amateur detective, unmasks a thief, rescues a damsel and distress, and gets involved with the family of the late Austro-Hungarian emperor, all against the backdrop of various Swiss luxury hotels.